sylvain-gdk/player-tech-assignment/README.md

 ## The assignment

-You need to create a production-ready tool that will automate the update of a thousand music players.
+You need to create a production-ready tool that will automate the update of a thousand music players by using an API.
+You don't have to create the API.

 Your tool will be used by different people using different operating systems.
 The most common ones will be Windows, MacOS and Linux.